 You can even use MagPanel to dry in your tiny house like Matt Prindle.

 Once installed, you cover MagPanel with natural or synthetic stucco, brick, plaster, stone or even just a couple of coats of paint.

 Are you starting to see the possibilities?

 Top 7 Ways MagPanel is Better

-So, what makes MagPanel better than cement board, gypsum board, plywood or any of the other materials it replaces?
+So, what makes MagPanel better than the cement board, gypsum board, plywood, or any of the other materials it replaces?
 So many reasons!
-Here are the top reasons in an absolutely random order.
+Here are the top reasons in absolutely random order.

 Termites aren’t the only bugs that eschew magnesium oxide boards.
 Carpenter bees aren’t interested in MagPanel, and neither are carpenter ants.
 Wood borers and powder post beetles have zero interest in the material.
 That’s because it contains zero wood.
 Not even a trace.
 Insects cause an estimated $30 million of damage each year in the US.
 The average termite repair to a home is $3,000.
 Cut off the food supply, and you stop damage before it starts.

 Mold and mildew resistant

 Insects aren’t the only natural creatures turned off by MagPanel.
 Mold, mildew, and fungus don’t care for the stuff either.
 You can’t say that for gypsum board or plywood.
 If you get mold growing on sheetrock, you’ve got to take it all out.
 If you get mold growing on MagPanel, you don’t really have MagPanel.
 It absolutely doesn’t support mold or mildew.

 That makes it resistant to dry rot.
 And dry rot is a real problem.
 It damages structural integrity and has been cited in multiple deck failures, some of which resulted in death.
 Dry rot causes an estimated $17 billion in damages each year in the U.S.